blackjetrock/psion_services/README.md

 # psion_services
-Services files for Psion recreate and NewOPL
+Services files for Psion recreate and NewOPL projects.

+This repository contains the services files for the recreation on the Pico and NewOPL.